• Skip to primary navigation

 • 1 cup whole wheat flour

-• 4 tablespoon ghee (clarified butter) or oil (for vegan version use oil)
+• 4 tbsp ghee (clarified butter) or oil (for vegan version use oil)

 • Water warm water to knead the dough